Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 **Financial Problems**

 Medical check-ups are not for free.
 They cost a lot at a time and cut our pockets.
-At times, our health anxiety may lead to financial crisis.
+At times, our health anxiety may lead to a financial crisis.

 Do you too face these problems due to excessive health concerns?
 Then what are you waiting for?
 COME ALONG AND JOIN HANDS WITH RESILIENS!!